 Shuffle off this mortal coil, a line from Hamlet, is one of the many famous quotes my dad often works into conversations when appropriate because of its lyrical beauty and meaning.
 This passage is especially significant for us now as my father is eighty and refers to the circle of life, and one’s mortality.
 This project is a paean to his immortality in the form of metaphorical landscape imagery.

-In 2014, my then 78 year old father, an architect, bought a plot of forested land in the Berkshires to leave as a legacy for his children and our offspring.
-The Berkshires were formed over half a billion years ago when Africa collided with North America, pushing up the Appalachian Mountains.
+In 2014, my father, a prolific conceptual architect, purchased a few acres of pristine land in the Berkshires to leave as a bequest for his family.
+This area of Massachusetts was formed over half a billion years ago when Africa collided with North America, pushing up the Appalachian Mountains.